 Forms of Therapy

 There are many types of therapies; so it might feel a little overwhelming to get started.
-Some types of therapy are more symptom-focused and teach you techniques to reframe negative thoughts and use certain behaviours to keep your symptoms at bay.
-Other types of therapy are more focused on getting at the root of your depression, helping you understand why you feel a certain way, how particular issues play out in your life (like in relationships), and what you can do to stay healthy.
+Some types of therapy are more symptom-focused and teach us techniques to reframe negative thoughts and use certain behaviours to keep our symptoms at bay.
+Other types of therapy are more focused on getting at the root of our depression, helping us understand why we feel a certain way, how particular issues play out in our lives (like in relationships), and what we can do to stay healthy.

 Research on these different types of therapy indicates that no one type is best and that the theoretical model behind the therapy is much less important than the relationship between you and your therapist.

 Most good therapists don’t limit themselves to one specific type of therapy.
-Though they may have a general orientation that guides them, they’ll blend different types in order to best fit your situation.
+Though they may have a general orientation that guides them, they’ll blend different types in order to best fit our situation.

 Therapy can be provided individually, in a group, for couples, or for whole families.

 Most therapy that is provided by professionals in private practice is done so individually.
 Here, you meet with the therapist by yourself to work on whatever issues are contributing to your depression.